antgonzales/antgonzales.github.io/_posts/2020-05-26-how-to-test-data-fetching-components.md

 matter the scale.
 For some people, the notion of managing a server response library is more painful and tedious than just mocking libraries and responses.
-For me, the pain of not having confidence in my test suite far outweighs the trivial tedium of using nock.
+For me, the pain of not having confidence in my test suite far outweighs the trivial tedium of using msw.

 I've felt the pain of migrating a codebase from one library to another, including libraries that fetch data.
 I hope this guide helps you evaluate the